Lower Back Pain: Symptoms, Causes, and Treatments

 - Scoliosis, which is an abnormal curve to the spine shaped like an “S” or a “C.”

-- Lordosis, when the spine has an exaggerated arch in the lower back area.
+- Excessive lordosis, when the spine has an exaggerated arch in the lower back area.

-- Kyphosis, when the spine excessively curves outward.
+- Excessive kyphosis, when the spine excessively curves outward.

 Another congenital cause is spina bifida.
-This occurs when the bones of the spinal cord do not form properly during embryonic development, so the bones of the spinal column do not fully enclose the spinal cord.
+This occurs when the bones around the spinal cord or the spinal cord itself doesn’t properly form in utero.

 Traumatic injuries can include sports injuries, damage from a car accident, or just a simple fall.
 Anything that can damage tendons, ligaments, or muscles or that can compress the spine or rupture discs.
 Ligament sprains, strained muscles or tendons, and muscle spasms are another set of injury-related causes.